Cosmological Correlators Using Tensor Networks: Conclusions and Outlook

 The present work also points to several immediate extensions within the dS$_2$ framework itself.
 Here we have focused primarily on equal-time observables, but the same formalism can be used to study more general real-time probes, including unequal-time correlators and out-of-time-ordered correlators, which may provide useful diagnostics of scrambling and emergent thermal behavior in curved spacetime.
 It would also be interesting to apply the same methods to theories beyond the $\phi^4$ model considered here.
 A particularly natural next step is the dS$_2$ Schwinger model, where one could make contact with recent exact results \cite{Anninos:2024fty} while testing how robust the present tensor-network strategy is across different interacting theories.

 More broadly, many ingredients of our construction should carry over to other conformally flat backgrounds.
-With appropriate modifications of the conformal factor, boundary conditions, and observables, one can hope to adapt the same basic workflow to AdS$_2$ and to two-dimensional flat space.
+With appropriate modifications of the conformal factor, boundary conditions, and observables, one can hope to adapt the same basic workflow to AdS$_2$ and to two-dimensional flat space\footnote{In a rather different direction, tensor-network constructions have also recently been developed \cite{cummings} for constrained gravitational systems themselves, including diffeomorphism-invariant states in three-dimensional gravity.
+While this is conceptually distinct from our use of MPS for real-time quantum field dynamics on a fixed de Sitter background, it points to a broader interface between tensor-network methods and gravitational physics.}.
 This raises the possibility of studying real-time nonperturbative dynamics across different spacetime backgrounds in a unified numerical framework.
 In particular, it would be interesting to explore whether suitable curved-spacetime analogues of LSZ-type constructions can be formulated, thereby extending the present tensor-network approach from correlators to more directly scattering-like observables.
 In the AdS$_2$ setting, one may also ask whether such methods can be used to compute bulk correlators with sufficient precision to extract useful holographic data, perhaps in settings related to Jackiw--Teitelboim gravity and the Sachdev--Ye--Kitaev model.

 A second important direction is the extension to higher dimensions.
 In Section~\ref{3plus1dS}, we presented preliminary evidence that the $3+1$-dimensional problem admits useful low-angular-momentum truncations that remain compatible with one-dimensional tensor-network methods after spherical reduction.
 The s-wave sector, and the spin-1 truncation discussed in Appendix~\ref{sec:spin1trunc}, deserve a much more systematic investigation.
 It would be particularly valuable to determine for which observables and parameter regimes such low-$\ell$ truncations remain quantitatively reliable.
 Beyond this, one can also envisage moving to genuinely higher-dimensional tensor-network ans\"atze such as PEPS or MERA, though at a substantially greater numerical cost.